Rapha149/ArmorStandEditor/README.md

   replaceEquipment:
     # Whether or not to replace the armor and hand items of the armor stand with the disabled item when this feature is disabled.
     useDeactivatedItem: false

+    # Whether or not to clear the armor stand's equipment when the gui is opened.
+This will prevent duplication bugs that players can cause using mods.
+    # If you're running a small server with friends, you can choose to disable this option if you don't want the equipment to vanish every time you open the gui.
+    # However, if you're running a server with a few more players, it is recommended to leave this option enabled.
+    clearItemsOnOpen: true
     enabled: true
     permission: null